 KERYDIN (tavaborole) by R-Pharm US is protein synthesis inhibitors [moa].
-Approved for onychomycosis.
 First approved in 2014.

 KERYDIN (tavaborole) is a topical antifungal solution approved in 2014 for onychomycosis (fungal nail infection).
-It works by inhibiting fungal protein synthesis, targeting the causative dermatophytes at the nail site.
-The solution formulation allows direct application to affected nails with minimal systemic absorption.
+It works by inhibiting fungal protein synthesis, offering a non-systemic alternative to oral antifungals.
+The product targets patients seeking topical-only therapy to avoid systemic drug interactions and hepatotoxicity concerns.

 Protein Synthesis Inhibitors